 You can’t plan for innovation, but you can foster a culture more likely to breed it.

 - Allow plenty of time for free thinking.
 Highly structured tasks, projects, and timelines are crucial for maintaining success and seeing results in business.
 But a strict regimen day in and day out leaves little room for creativity.
 Allow yourself and your team the opportunity to sometimes, just sit and think.

 - Don’t fear risk.
 Encourage it.
 Risk is the number one innovation deterrent.
 Although this is a common perception, it doesn’t have to factor into actions.
 Encourage risk-taking and trying new things.
 Successful innovation is in large measure an issue of identifying and controlling risk.
 But that doesn’t mean risk doesn’t play a key role in the successful process.

 - Allocate time and space for invention.
 Like allowing time for free thinking, allocate time and space for researching, for experimenting, for inventing.
 Not only do these activities have a chance to breed innovation, they fuel passion.

 - Reward ideas – both successes and failures.
 Finally, reward outside the box thinking.
 It is only here that new ideas, new processes, new products, and new discoveries are born.

 Having a hard time embracing or encouraging innovation?
-Let us help.
+Fill out our contact form and let’s chat!
 Even the smallest changes to process or team dynamics can make a world of difference.